devcjohn/codebycharlie/public/posts/post1.md

 ChatGPT is a hot topic in the tech community, especially among software developers, as it has the potential to assist in everyday workflows.
 I've personally been using ChatGPT 4.0 to help with programming tasks, including the creation of this website.
 Here are some example use cases for ChatGPT, and my take on the results.
+Note: Some inputs and outputs have been edited for brevity and clarity.

 ## 1. Generating SVGs